element-hq/riot-android/README.md

 Open riot-android/vector/src/appmyriot/AndroidManifest.xml
 Comment the provider section.
-Change the application name to myRiot with "android:label="myRiot"" Any other field can be customised by add the resources in this directory classpath.
+Change the application name to myRiot with "android:label="myRiot"" Any other field can be customised by adding the resources in this directory classpath.
 Open Android studio, select your flavour.
 Build and run the app : you made your first Riot app.